MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1045.md

 5. *General.* The purpose of the medical procedures outlined in the standard is to establish a baseline for future health monitoring.
 Persons unusually susceptible to the effects of anoxia or those with anemia would be expected to be at increased risk.
 In addition to emphasis on the CNS, respiratory and gastro-intestinal systems, the cardiovascular system, liver, and kidney function should also be stressed.

-Appendix D to § 1910.1045 - Sampling and Analytical Methods for Acrylonitrile
+Appendix D to § 1910.1045—Sampling and Analytical Methods for Acrylonitrile

 There are many methods available for monitoring employee exposures to acrylonitrile.
 Most of these involve the use of charcoal tubes and sampling pumps, with analysis by gas chromatograph.
 The essential differences between the charcoal tube methods include, among others, the use of different desorbing solvents, the use of different lots of charcoal, and the use of different equipment for analysis of the samples.